 Over the length of their careers, the attorneys at Oliverson Law DUI & Criminal Defense have helped thousands of people successfully fight their criminal charges.

-As former prosecutors, police officers and judges, our attorneys have experience on all sides of the law.
 This special insight allows them to better defend your case.

 Our attorneys will work closely with you, diligently keeping you fully informed and updated on your case from beginning to end.